 Therefore, let’s take a closer look at the underlying principles of the methodology and analyze how organizations apply it today.
 Although a variety of articles and online resources deal with the topic, there is still little discussion about the impact and implications of objective-based management with OKR in European enterprises.
-However, before talking about regional peculiarities and our own interpretation of OKRs, I’d like to share some general facts.
+However, before talking about regional peculiarities and our own interpretation of OKR, we would like to share some general facts.

 For a faster overview you can also have a look at my presentation on Slideshare.

-You can define OKRs as a holistic method for the management of goals and performance on every level of an enterprise.
+You can define OKR as a holistic method for the management of goals and performance on every level of an enterprise.

 Leading organizations use them to manage fast growth, to optimize alignment and collaboration processes, and to enable employee engagement and transparency in a more agile work context.
-OKRs connect strategies with operations and results while intentionally promoting the autonomy and self-organization of teams.
+OKR connects strategies with operations and results while intentionally promoting the autonomy and self-organization of teams.

 While it is often easy to define Objectives, the definition of effective Key Results is usually more demanding.
 For instance, it might be easy to set the goal of increasing customer retention.
 However, quantifying this goal with measurable and actionable metrics (not just using the typical KPIs that often difficult to influence directly) is a process, to which you should dedicate time and which only improves by applying the framework over several cycles.

-What are the challenges that can be tackled with OKRs?
+What are the challenges that can be tackled with OKR?